Aeluxx/cs520/tictactoe/README.md

    `[width]` and `[height]` are the width and height of the game board.
 Note that they must each be positive numbers.

    `[line length]` is the number of like values in a line needed to win (in regular tic-tac-toe, this is 3).
 This number cannot exceed both width and height, in order ensure a win is possible.
+It must also be at least 2 to ensure a line.

 ### How to clean up (from Terminal):